bohntech/RFIDGinDataManagement/README.md

 ### RFID Truck Scan Software

-The _RFID Truck Scan_ software has the following hardware and software pre-requisites:
+The _RFID Truck Scan_ software has the following hardware and software pre-requisites which may require purchasing and/or licensing from their respective vendors:

 - Windows 10 operating system
 - Impinj Speedway Revolution R420 RFID Reader and antennas